 Organizational Report, Cameron Colvin, PTRC

-The UCFRBA’s new MOA with DWR was approved and executed and is available for viewing on UCFRBA’s website.
+The UCFRBA’s new MOA with DWR was approved and executed and is available for viewing on UCFRBA’s website: www.ptrc.org/ucfrba.

-2019 data is all now available on both the Cape Fear database and UCFRBA website
+2019 data is all now available on the Cape Fear database

 UCFRBA’s liability insurance has been renewed; there was no increase on general liability and only a small increase in public official liability

-QAQC: One transcription error; several turbidity violations.
+QAQC: Conducted an abbreviated review of Q1 data, including all field data and all parameters for four stations near the Rocky River.
+All Q2 data was reviewed normally.
+There was only one transcription error and several turbidity violations, which were most likely due to heavy rain in April.

 Cameron emailed all about the several data requests received for the stations on the Rocky River.
+All appropriate parties have been sent finalized data for Q1 & Q2.

 Nora Deamer (NCDEQ) gave an update on nutrient issues observed in the Rocky River, thanking the UCFRBA for their data which has helped DWR investigate potential pollution sources.